RS2002/homepage/content/authors/admin/_index.md

 ---

 I'm currently a Ph.D. student in [Department of Civil and Environmental Engineering](https://www.ce.ust.hk/) ([Scientific Computation Concentration](http://www.csc.ust.hk/scc/)) at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), under the supervision of [Prof. Sen Li](https://www.smartcityhkust.com/).
-I have a very wide-ranging interest in topics related to AI.
-Currently, my research primarily focuses on the field of Ethical Smart City (Transportation), combined with Multi-Agent Deep Reinforcement Learning.
+My current research primarily focuses on Deep Reinforcement Learning and Intelligent Transportation.

-Previously, I received my B.Eng. degree from [School of Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://www.sysu.edu.cn/) in 2024, mentored by [Prof. Kai Huang](https://cse.sysu.edu.cn/content/2466) (Embodied AI), [Prof. Ning Liu](https://cse.sysu.edu.cn/node/2495) and [Prof. Chengying Gao](https://cse.sysu.edu.cn/content/2537) (Music AI).
-Additionally, I had the privilege of visiting the [Shenzhen Research Institute of Big Data](http://www.sribd.cn/) associated with [The Chinese University of Hong Kong (Shenzhen)](https://www.cuhk.edu.cn/zh-hans) under the guidance of [Prof. Guangxu Zhu](https://sites.google.com/view/guangxuzhu)  for one year, where I also learned from [Prof. ‪Xiaoyang Li‬](https://xiaoyang0118.github.io/) and [Dr. ‪Hang Li‬‬](https://scholar.google.com.hk/citations?user=Y_upHe8AAAAJ&hl=zh-CN&oi=sra) (Wireless Sensing \& Network Optimization).
+I received my B.Eng. degree from [School of Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://www.sysu.edu.cn/) in 2024, mentored by [Prof. Kai Huang](https://cse.sysu.edu.cn/content/2466), [Prof. Ning Liu](https://cse.sysu.edu.cn/node/2495) and [Prof. Chengying Gao](https://cse.sysu.edu.cn/content/2537).
+I was also a visiting student in [Shenzhen Research Institute of Big Data](http://www.sribd.cn/) at [The Chinese University of Hong Kong (Shenzhen)](https://www.cuhk.edu.cn/zh-hans)  from 2023 to 2024, under the guidance of [Prof. Guangxu Zhu](https://sites.google.com/view/guangxuzhu).

-If you are interested in collaborating with me, please feel free to reach out via email.
-Beyond my primary research interests, I am also keen on NLP, few-shot learning, transfer learning, pre-training, cross domain tasks, time series tasks, HCI, and more.

-Aside from academics, I'm a music enthusiast, having been a singer and guitarist & bassist in bands [Tokamak Disruption (托卡马克崩坏)](https://tokamak-disruption.netlify.app/) (alternative metal), [NEWS](https://music.163.com/#/artist?id=52253597) (alternative rock, current my personal band) and [Rights of Lethe](https://music.163.com/#/artist?id=52435898) (melodic death metal, dissolved).
-I have a strong passion for heavy rock music, particularly alternative punk, melodic death metal, dark metal, and deathcore.
-If you are interested in playing or collaborating with us, please don’t hesitate to contact me via email.
-For information about our shows and ticket purchases, you can visit [XiuDong (秀动)](https://wap.showstart.com/pages/site/artist/artist?id=4832274) and [TongGan (同感)](https://github.com/RS2002/homepage/blob/main/static/uploads/tonggan.jpg).
+Aside from academics, I'm also the vocal and rhythm guitar of [Tokamak Disruption](https://tokamak-disruption.netlify.app/), [NEWS](https://music.163.com/#/artist?id=52253597) (personal band) and [Rights of Lethe](https://music.163.com/#/artist?id=52435898) (dissolved).
+If you are interested in collaborating with me (whether in academia or music), please feel free to reach out!